JordanRaleigh/TandemChallenge/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.

 ## Overview

-Welcome to my Tandem Trivia code challenge!
-I built this using JavaScript, Create React App, and React Hooks.
+Welcome to Tandem Trivia code challenge!
+This application was built using JavaScript, Create React App, and React Hooks.

-The code brings in a given JSON file, randomly sets 10 questions in the question bank and then goes through each question giving the player the opportunity to choose and answer.
+The code brings in a given JSON file, randomly sets 10 questions in the question bank and then goes through each question giving the player the opportunity to choose an answer.
 The app will then reveal if it was correct or not and show the right answer if it was incorrect.
-The player can then progress to the next question and then receive a final score after all 10 questions have been attempted.
+The player can then progress to the next question and will receive a final score after all 10 questions have been attempted.

 Hope you enjoyed playing and reading through my code!